vizinbali/vizinbali.github.io/_posts/2021-09-02-perilaku-konsumen-wine-di-jawa-bali.md

 ---
-title: Perilaku Konsumen Wine di Jawa-Bali (Indonesian Viz)
+title: The Behaviour of Wine Consumers in Java-Bali (Indonesian Viz)
 tags:
 - Personal Project
 - Tableau Desktop